graphile/crystal/grafast/website/grafast/request-overview.md

 :::

+## Executing operation and output plan

+At execution time, data (for example from variables and context) is fed into system steps, then execution flows down through the operation plan's step graph, executing each step exactly once until all steps have been executed, at which point the GraphQL output is produced.

+Since each step is only executed once per request, the execution must process all of the data in a batch.
+Thus, it is fed a list of data from each of its dependencies, and it must return a corresponding list of data that its dependents may themselves consume.

+[plan resolvers]: ./plan-resolvers
+[argument applyplan resolvers]: ./plan-resolvers#applyplan-plan-resolvers

 ## Returning data to user

 This can be the same as in a graphql-js project, but Grafast also supports an